-Try this brain teaser.
+To prove this point, please try this brain teaser.
 The letters in three words (SUN, BUS, NONE) have been combined to make the grid of letters below.

 - How many times does each of these words appear — horizontally, vertically or diagonally?
+SUN, BUS, NONE

 How many times is the word SUN shown?

 How many times is the word BUS shown?

 How many times is the word NONE shown?